Ammoor/Quizzes-Light/README.md

 -   **User-Friendly Interface:** The quiz page boasts a clean and intuitive layout that ensures ease of use.
 Each question is displayed prominently with clearly defined answer options, making it accessible to users of all levels.
 -   **Integrated Timer:** A dynamic timer is embedded on the quiz page to track the remaining time for the quiz.
 The timer ensures users stay aware of their time limits.
--   **Time Warning Alert:** When the quiz timer reaches the last minute, it changes color to red, visually alerting the user that they are running out of time.
+-   **Time Warning Alert:** When the quiz timer reaches the last minute, it **<span style="color:#ff3131">changes color to red</span>**, visually alerting the user that they are running out of time.
 This feature helps maintain focus and urgency.
 -   **Auto-Submit Functionality:** If the timer runs out, the quiz page automatically submits the user's answers.
 This ensures that all completed work is captured, even if the user is unable to submit manually.
 -   **Responsive Design:** The page is fully responsive, ensuring a consistent experience across devices of all sizes, from desktops to mobile phones.